bilgino/angularforddd/README.md

 For example, HATEOAS embraces hyperlinks between external resources to make transitions through the application state by navigating links.
 However, mapping links to a client-side domain model isn't possible!
 In addition, when consuming REST APIs very often multiple HTTP request need to be performed asynchronously to create a model for a specific use case in the presentation layer.
-If the applied HATEOAS pattern forms links in a response it would limit the user interface to incorporate with REST APIs synchronously.
+If the applied HATEOAS pattern forms links in the response it would limit and enforce the UI layer to incorporate with REST APIs synchronously.
 **UX designers usually don't model their interaction-, navigation- or screen patterns around hypermedia systems**.
 Furthermore, the Angular router engine doesn't comply well with the URI templates of hypermedia formats.
 HATEOAS may decouple the backend from the frontend, but couples the frontend to the backend.
 Although the Angular router engine complies with the navigational behaviour of hypermedia systems, you should avoid HATEOAS for Angular SPA applications!